 Prerequisite: NURS 2800 and NURS 2850 (C or higher).
-Offered: Fall, Spring.

-NURS 2950 Nursing Leadership I 3 c
+NURS 2950 Nursing Leadership 1

 This course focuses on prioritization, delegation, and supervision of nursing care of clients across the lifespan.
 Health care policy, finance, and regulatory environment issues are analyzed.
 Emphasis is on planning, collaborating and coordinating care for individuals and groups across the care continuum.